 As far as I know, Activision abandoned this practice after X-Kaliber 2097.
-By then they were advertising Pitfall: The Mayan Adventure and bouncing between reviving their old franchises and localizing some Japanese games like Blue Stinger until Tony Hawk’s Pro Skater released in 1999 and became a big hit.
+By then they were advertising Pitfall: The Mayan Adventure and bouncing between reviving their old franchises and localizing some Japanese games like Blue Stinger, then Tony Hawk’s Pro Skater released in 1999 and became a big hit.
 Things have never been the same since.

 While these are not particularly outstanding games, they’re interesting because of the soundtrack changes.
 Unfortunately, this means we may never see these games get re-released because of the licensing costs for the music involved.
 A shame, because these lesser known games are the more interesting games in the SNES’s library.

 Some images courtesy of Discogs and World of Longplays.
 You can probably tell on the latter because I had to get screenshots from YouTube videos to get the club image comparisons because the game is that tough.